CMU-IDS-2020/a3-wqyf/writeup.md

 ### Animation and Color encoding
 We use the pick-up and drop-off locations to find the displacement.
 Then given the displacement, we find the speed, then we encode the Red and Green for the trip efficiency rate use the velocity by using 255- velocity\*255/maxvelocity and velo \* 255/maxvelocity.

 Animation is acheived through dynamic query.
 Given a set of time span, the traffic flow will be evenly split into 30 sub-pieces.
+The cumulative animation is achieved by fixing the start point of the date-time and dynamically moving the end point.
+Non-cumulative is achieved by dynamically moving both start and end point.

+### Interactive Graphic
+We use pydeck to implement different layers of the graphs.
+We use the sidebar radio(mutually exclusive) to determine either show drop-off or pick-up.

 # References

 Calculation for location based search: https://stackoverflow.com/questions/58548566/selecting-rows-in-geopandas-or-pandas-based-on-latitude-longitude-and-radius  <br />